Javonet/javonet-docs/v1/getting-started/activating-javonet.md

 ## Activating Javonet in your application

-To start using Javonet in your application you need to activate your license first.
+To start using Javonet in your `{calling_name}` application you need to activate your license first.
 This must be done before you use any other Javonet features.

 :::code source="v1/snippets/`{calling_tech}`/`{called_tech}`/Activation.`{calling_ext}`" ID="Javonet_activate":::